awkwardmonkey/MEMECITI-sdk/README.md

-# Vircadia Web SDK
+# Memeland SDK

-The **Vircadia Web SDK** (codename Ananke) is a JavaScript/TypeScript SDK for developing web-based applications for virtual worlds powered by the open source metaverse platform [Vircadia](https://vircadia.com/).
-Vircadia domain servers provide the worlds (a.k.a. "domains") to visit, and the Vircadia metaverse server provides global services that connect the users and domains.
+The **Memeland SDK** is a JavaScript/TypeScript SDK for developing web-based applications for virtual worlds.
+Memeland domain servers provide the worlds (a.k.a. "domains") to visit, and the Memeland Memeverse Server provides global services that connect the users and domains.
-See the user docs to [Understand the Architecture](https://docs.vircadia.com/explore/get-started/architecture.html).

 This SDK provides interfaces to:
 - Connect to domains.
-- Use metaverse services.
+- Use Memeverse services.

 The SDK is written in TypeScript.
 - [Project Configuration](CONFIGURATION.md)
 - [Coding Standard](CODING_STANDARD.md)

-The SDK is published at NPM: https://www.npmjs.com/package/@vircadia/web-sdk

-To learn more about using Vircadia's metaverse ecosystem, see the [Developer Documentation](https://docs.vircadia.dev).

 ## Prerequisites